Extract

 Para.

-the day I learned from this source, at about 12 noon, that the enemy
+information during the day I learned from this source, at about 12 noon,

-were receiving large reinforcements from Abutsdam and from Spytfontein.”
+that the enemy were receiving large reinforcements from Abutsdam and

 Para.

-the under feature was strongly intrenched, concealed by small bushes,
+under feature was strongly intrenched, concealed by small bushes, and

 Para.